 Grilled Zucchini Skins

-- 8 strips think cut bacon, cooked and crumbled (reserve 2 strips worth for garnish)
+- 8 strips thin cut bacon, cooked and crumbled (reserve 2 strips for garnish)

 - 2 tablespoons flat leaf parsley, finely chopped (garnish)